 e) modeling recovery language and the 3-part style of recovery story construction and storytelling (the way things were, what happened to change that, the way things are now)

-f) conveying key personal/family recovery principles (the reality of recovery, multiple pathways of recovery, recovery as a stage-dependent process, etc.) or values (honesty, humility, tolerance, gratitude, forgiveness, service)
+f) conveying fundamental personal/family recovery principles (the reality of recovery, multiple pathways of recovery, recovery as a stage-dependent process, etc.) or values (honesty, humility, tolerance, gratitude, forgiveness, service)

-g) illustrating the ways hidden resources within the self and beyond the self can be drawn upon to achieve stable recovery and improved quality of personal and family life in recovery
+g) illustrating the ways hidden resources within the self and beyond the person can be drawn upon to achieve stable recovery and improved quality of personal and family life in recovery

-2) Was the disclosure brief and did it end with the elicitation of how the disclosure related to the experience of the person being helped?
+2) Was the disclosure brief, and did it end with the elicitation of how the disclosure related to the experience of the person being helped?
 The guiding principle is: briefer the better, particularly during the early stages of engagement.
-The longer the disclosure, the greater the likelihood the disclosure is meeting the helper’s needs at the expense of the helpee’s needs.
+The longer the disclosure, the higher the likelihood the disclosure is meeting the helper’s needs at the expense of the helpee’s needs.

 3) Was the disclosure developmentally appropriate?
 (Did it address current maturational tasks in a language that could be understood?
 Did it avoid overuse of profanity or slang from the cultures of addiction or recovery?)

 4) Was the disclosure culturally contextualized?
 (Did the disclosure contain language, ideas, metaphors, etc. likely to be catalytic within the helpee’s cultural milieu?
-Did the disclosure convey respect for the varieties of recovery experience and leave room for the helper to express a quite different experience?)
+Did the disclosure convey respect for the varieties of recovery experience and leave room for the helper to express an entirely different experience?)

 6) Did the disclosure involve material over which the peer has emotional control?
-Disclosures are best shared when they are of past experience the speaker has mastered through understanding and emotional harmony—never experiences that are currently underway—due to the risk of using the service context for one’s own therapy.
+Disclosures are best shared when they are of experience the speaker has mastered through understanding and emotional harmony—never lessons that are currently underway—due to the risk of using the service context for one’s therapy.

 7) Did the level of disclosure (emotional or otherwise) minimize risks for the volunteer and the recovery support organization?